 Other factors such as age, gender, smoking status, health and where you live can also affect Medigap plan rates.

-Medigap premiums can increase over time due to inflation and other factors, so you can typically expect Medigap plan premiums to be higher in 2021 than they are currently in 2019.
+Medigap premiums can increase over time due to inflation and other factors, so you can typically expect Medigap plan premiums to be higher in 2022 than they will be in 2021.